Dido: Early accounts

-The person of Dido can be traced to references by Roman historians to lost writings of Timaeus of Tauromenium in Sicily (c.
+The oldest references to Dido's character can be traced to the lost writings of Sicilian historian Timaeus of Tauromenium (c.
 356–260 BC).
+In his Histories, Timaeus claimed that Dido founded Carthage in 814 BC, around the same time as the founding of Rome.

-Ancient historians gave various dates, both for the foundation of Carthage and the foundation of Rome.
-Appian, in the beginning of his Punic Wars, claims that Carthage was founded by a certain Zorus and Carchedon, but Zorus looks like an alternative transliteration of the city name Tyre, while Carchedon is just the Greek form of Carthage.
-Timaeus made Carchedon's wife Elissa the sister of King Pygmalion of Tyre.
+Appian, in the beginning of his Punic Wars, claims that Carthage was founded by Zorus and Carchedon.
+However, Zorus looks like an alternative transliteration of the city name Tyre, while Carchedon is just the Greek form of Carthage.
+Timaeus named Carchedon's wife as Elissa, the sister of King Pygmalion of Tyre.
 Archaeological evidence of settlement on the site of Carthage before the last quarter of the 8th century BC has yet to be found.
-Paucity of material for this period may be explained by rejection of the Greek Dark Age theory.

 That the city is named 𐤒𐤓𐤕 𐤇𐤃𐤔𐤕 (Qart-hadasht, or "New City") at least indicates it was a colony.

+Trogus and Justin

-The only surviving full account before Virgil's treatment is that of Virgil's contemporary Gnaeus Pompeius Trogus in his Philippic histories as rendered in a digest or epitome made by Junianus Justinus in the 3rd century AD.
+The only surviving full account of Dido's story before Virgil's treatment is that of Virgil's contemporary Gnaeus Pompeius Trogus in his Philippic Histories, which was reworked into an epitome by Junianus Justinus (Justin) in the 3rd century AD.

-Justin quoting or paraphrasing Trogus states (18.4–6), a king of Tyre whom Justin does not name, made his very beautiful daughter Dido and son Pygmalion his joint heirs.
-But on his death the people took Pygmalion alone as their ruler though Pygmalion was yet still a boy.
-Dido married Acerbas her uncle who as priest of Heracles—that is, Melqart—was second in power to King Pygmalion.
-Acerbas (Sicharbas, Zacherbas) can be equated with the Zikarbaal king of Byblos mentioned in the Egyptian Tale of Wenamon.

-Rumor told that Acerbas had much wealth secretly buried and King Pygmalion had Acerbas murdered in hopes of gaining this wealth.
-Dido, desiring to escape Tyre, expressed a wish to move into Pygmalion's palace, but then ordered the attendants whom Pygmalion sent to aid in the move, to throw all Acerbas' bags of gold into the sea apparently as an offering to his spirit.
-In fact these bags contained only sand.
-Dido then persuaded the attendants to join her in flight to another land rather than face Pygmalion's anger when he discovered what had supposedly become of Acerbas' wealth.
-Some senators also joined her in her flight.

-The party arrived at Cyprus where the priest of Jupiter joined the expedition.
-There the exiles also seized about eighty young women who were prostituting themselves on the shore in order to provide wives for the men in the party.